November 30, 2019

 13. PARTIAL SIMPLE INTEREST – The partial simple interest is charged by those lending institutions that provide unsecured loan.
 Unlike secured loan where the student can avail the moratorium or repayment holiday, the borrowers of unsecured education loan are required to pay monthly partial simple interest on the loan amount borrowed by them.
 The partial simple interest may range from Rs.
 2,000 to Rs.
 5,000 per month.

 15. EMI – The Equated Monthly Installments (EMI) is the amount that a borrower of education loan is required to pay back to the lending institution every month in order to fulfill his or her loan repayment obligation.
-The EMIs consist of both the interest and principle component of the education loan and are spread over a long duration of time i.e 10 years.
-Therefore, a person who has taken an education loan with repayment tenure of 10 years has to pay
+The EMIs consist of both the interest and principal component of the education loan and are spread over a long duration of time i.e. 10 years.
+Therefore, a person who has taken an education loan with a repayment tenure of 10 years has to pay 12 EMIs/yr. x 10 yrs = 120 EMIs to pay back the entire loan.

-16. AMORTIZATION SCHEDULE – The amortization schedule is a table that shows the list of periodic loan repayment.
+16. AMORTIZATION SCHEDULE – The amortization schedule is a table that shows the list of periodic loan repayments.
 The amortization schedule not only lists the number of EMIs that a borrower has to pay but also the ratio of the principal and interest component of the EMI.
-In the schedule, the earlier periods, interest makes the largest component of the EMIs whereas in later periods, the principal constitutes the larger component of the EMI.
+In the schedule, in the earlier periods, interest makes the largest component of the EMIs whereas in later periods, the principal constitutes the larger component of the EMI.
 The Amortization schedule helps the borrower in tax planning as he or she can claim tax benefit on the interest component of the loan.

-17. LATE EMI PAYMENT FEE – This is the amount charged by banks and lending institutions from those who default on payment of EMI.
+17. LATE EMI PAYMENT FEE – This is the amount charged by banks and lending institutions to those who default on payment of EMI.
 A borrower who fails to pay the EMI on time or misses it completely due to any reason is asked to pay an amount in addition to the EMI amount as a penalty for the loss incurred to the bank due to the delay in receiving the EMI.
-The late payment fee is a percentage of EMI amount.
+The late payment fee is a percentage of the EMI amount.

-18. BALANCE TRANSFER – It is a process in which a borrower who already has existing repayment obligation for the money borrowed at a particular interest rate, takes a fresh loan at a lower interest rate to pay the remaining debt obligation on remaining portion of existing loan.
+18. BALANCE TRANSFER – It is a process in which a borrower who already has an existing repayment obligation for the money borrowed at a particular interest rate, takes a fresh loan at a lower interest rate to pay the remaining debt obligation on the remaining portion of an existing loan.
 Using balance transfer, the borrower can completely repay the current loan and then repay the existing loan at a lower EMI (due to the LOWER interest rate for the new loan).

 19. LOAN RESCHEDULING – Also referred to as debt rescheduling, loan rescheduling includes extending or shortening the current repayment period to a new repayment period.
-This could be done in two ways, first the borrower agrees to pay higher EMI thereby shortening the existing repayment period or second, extending the current repayment period in return for the borrower paying lower EMIs.
+This could be done in two ways, first, the borrower agrees to pay higher EMI thereby shortening the existing repayment period, or second, extending the current repayment period in return for the borrower paying lower EMIs.

 20. LOAN FORECLOSURE – Loan foreclosure involves ending or shortening the repayment period by paying, either a part of or the entire amount of the remaining principal of the loan.
-This facility is availed by those who happen to get large sum of money either through sale of property, maturity of fixed deposits or other saving schemes, capital appreciation etc. Loan foreclosure helps them remove or reduce their debt obligation on education loan.
+This facility is availed by those who happen to get large sum of money either through the sale of property, maturity of fixed deposits or other saving schemes, capital appreciation, etc. Loan foreclosure helps them remove or reduce their debt obligation on abroad education loan.
 However, it must also be noted that some banks levy a fee on foreclosure.

 Disclaimer: This blog was written based on the personal research of the writer.
-Readers are advised to exercise discretion and read the loan document, its terms and conditions as well as meaning of those terms as mentioned in loan documents before taking any education loan.
+Readers are advised to exercise discretion and read the loan document, its terms and conditions as well as the meaning of those terms as mentioned in loan documents before taking any education loan.
 Student Cover will not be liable for any wrongful interpretation of the content of this blog.

 Need help?
 Chat with us